 Max Planck Postdoctoral Fellowship for Excellent Women in Computer Science

-Every year the Max Planck Institute for Informatics awards the Lise Meitner Award.
-This grant supports excellent female computer scientists in their careers, giving them the opportunity to develop their scientific ideas without exertion of influence.
-It consists of a two-year tax-free postdoctoral research fellowship including business expenses.
-This grant is according to the fellowship rules of the Max Planck Society: it usually amounts to 3,000 Euro/month and is completed by compensation for business expenses of 10,000 Euro/year.
+The Max Planck Institute for Informatics is looking for excellent female computer scientists, offering them PostDoc positions to develop their scientific ideas without exertion of influence.
+The PostDoc positions are funded by the Lise Meitner Award.
+It is a two-year tax-free postdoctoral research fellowship including business expenses.
+This grant is according to the fellowship rules of the Max Planck Society: it usually amounts to 3,000 Euro/month and is completed by a compensation for business expenses of 10,000 Euro/year.

 About the Max Planck Institute for Informatics